The Literary "Hall of James" 10 Favorite Fictional Characters List/Julie

 10. Bagheera “ The Jungle Book” (1894) Rudyard Kipling

 The wolves were the allure that led my tween aged self to pursue Julie’s story.
-I gravitated towards all things canine having already discovered the dog as boy’s best friend.
+I being canine centric gravitated towards dog related stories.
+I had already discovered the dog as boy's best friend.
 Also, the book’s cover brought to mind Jack London’s “White Fang”, a story I had previously enjoyed.
 As such, I hardly expected the novel’s human centerpiece to grab my attention.
 However, she was someone my age (likely older) who accomplished what this cub/boy scout with an affinity for nature could only dream of doing.
 Julie survived the tundra.

 Today, I am impressed with how this character transitioned from a daddy’s girl with childlike faith in his teaching to a mature individual who embraced her native culture even as the modern alternative became readily available.
 I also find it remarkable that Julie needed so few years to discover who/ what she is, accept that truth and decide to build her future based upon that knowledge.
-The irony of her evolution is that it occurred precisely because she tried to escape a traditional arranged Eskimo marriage, hastened by her husband's clumsy attempt to rape her,to relocate in a large city far removed from her home.
+The irony of her evolution is that it occurred precisely because she tried to escape a traditional arranged Eskimo marriage, hastened by her husband's clumsy attempt to rape her.
 She lost herself to find herself.